Inferno214221/cmc-mod-manager/README.md

 ## Features (WIP)
 This mod manager works by storing a copy of the basegame and all installed mods seperatly and then merging them in the designated order.

-When installing characters, it is likely that some mods will not work properly unless they are able to be copied straight into the CMC folder to install.
+When installing characters, it is likely that some mods will not work properly unless they are in the correct format.
+Mods should be able to be copied straight into the CMC folder to install manually.
-### Main Page
+### Main Page (Priority: 1)
 - [x] Install the unmodified version of CMC
 - [x] Merge installed characters
 - [x] Open basegame and merged directories in local file manager